ibm-cloud-docs/watsonx-code-assistant/rag-overview.md

      - If multiple repositories are opened in Visual Studio Code, {{site.data.keyword.wca_short}} searches for the context from the repository that is associated with the recently accessed file.

-     - {{site.data.keyword.wca_short_cap}}checks for the `repo.yaml` file in the indexed repository when you enter `@repo < instruction >` syntax in the chat.
+     - {{site.data.keyword.wca_short_cap}} checks for the `repo.yaml` file in the indexed repository when you enter `@repo < instruction >` syntax in the chat.
 If one or more YAML configuration files are configured, {{site.data.keyword.wca_short}} uses all the configured repositories to generate a response.
 If YAML configuration is not configured, {{site.data.keyword.wca_short}} uses the selected repository.

    - Sample syntax to use the referenced document collection: